“Education is simply the soul of a society as it passes from one generation to another.”

 Leslie is the Head of the Geneva School in Boene, Texas.
 She has been involved in classical Christian education for over 20 years.
 She serves on the Board of Academic Advisors for the Classic Learning Test, and the boards of New Covenant Schools and Veritas School, and is the Chair of the Board of the Society for Classical Learning.

 Briar started her career in think-tanks, writing about economics and education.
-She then taught in inner-city London academies, becoming a Deputy Head and opening four successful new Free Schools.
+She has also worked as a Director of Curriculum, Assessment and Training helping to open a family of four successful new Free Schools focused on character development, virtue, and cultural literacy.

 Erik played a pivotal role in developing Great Hearts Academies into the largest network of classical schools in the United States.
 He now leads the largest firm in the country that supports classical and Christian schools in building business acumen and operational discipline.